larrydiamond/typescriptcollectionsframework/README.md

 In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for the methods we would need to create in Java.

 # Thank you for all the support.
-I started this framework 3 days ago and we've already been downloaded more than 150 times.
+The number of NPM downloads has been way higher than I expected.
+150 in the first three days, 350 in the first five days.
 That's *way* *way* *way* more interest in what I'm doing than I expected.
 Thank you!

 Please feel free to email me at ldiamond at ldiamond dot com with feature requests.
 I love to hear from people putting my effort to good use.   :)

+# Queue and Priority Queue are coming shortly
+A very talented developer has volunteered to implement Queue and PriorityQueue.
+He will be properly acknowledged and promoted as a contributor very soon.
+Thank you for agreeing to make this framework better, and I really appreciate volunteers!